chimpook/php-world/README.md

-# phplab-app1
+# php-world
-PHP Laboratory application 1
+The World regions application coded with pure PHP